Kevinkyy/WeShowWires/README.md

 # We Show Wires: AR Visualization of Electrical Wires in Indoor Spaces

 ### Project Overview
 This project provides an AR solution for visualizing the condition of electrical wires in indoor spaces.
-Users can interact with the AR environment to check the maintenance status of various wires.
+The system simplifies maintenance and troubleshooting for professionals by enabling users to interact with an AR environment, revealing hidden wires and showing their conditions with a simple click.

 ### Resources Used
 - **Unity**: